Live Aid

 • David Bowie

-When I started working on this piece, I knew I needed to ask my bestie if she had any specific memories from that day.
-The first thing she said was how Queen gave her goosebumps (see the final entry on this list).
-The second thing she said was “David Bowie singing ‘Heroes'”.
-Bowie had the misfortune of following Queen, but if ever there was a performer who could rise to the occasion, it was David Bowie.
-Bowie had the audience in the palm of his hand, and those of us at home knew we were watching something very special.
+When I started working on this piece, I knew I needed to ask my bestie if she had any specific memories from that day (she and I didn’t meet until eight years after Live Aid took place).
+She first said how Queen gave her goosebumps (see the final entry on this list).
+Then she said, “David Bowie singing ‘Heroes'”.
+Bowie had the misfortune of following Queen, but if ever there was a performer who could rise to the occasion, it was Bowie.
+He had the audience in the palm of his hand, and those of us at home knew we were watching something very special.

 • Bob Dylan with Keith Richards and Ron Wood

-Bob Dylan created a bit of a stir when he told the audience he wished some of the money being raised that day could go to struggling farmers in the US.
+Bob Dylan caused a bit of a stir when he told the audience he wished some of the money being raised that day could go to struggling farmers in the US.
 Bob Geldof was angry at Dylan for his remarks, but the seeds were sown for Farm Aid, which took place two months after Live Aid.
-Dylan’s set was a bit of a mess; at one point, a string broke on his guitar, so Wood passed his over and basically played air guitar until someone could bring him another one.
-But when we talk about Dylan and Live Aid now, it’s generally regarding his pre-performance comments.
+Dylan’s set was a bit of a mess; at one point, a string broke on his guitar, so Wood passed his over and played air guitar until someone could bring him another one.
+But when we talk about Dylan and Live Aid, it generally concerns his pre-performance comments.

 • U2

 U2 were not yet superstars in 1985, but Live Aid helped launch them into the stratosphere.
-Their performance that day is the stuff of legend: a planned third song, “Pride (In the Name of Love)”, had to be jettisoned after their second song, “Bad”, turned into an eleven minute opus.
+Their performance that day is the stuff of legend: a planned third song, “Pride (In the Name of Love)”, had to be jettisoned after their second song, “Bad”, turned into an eleven-minute opus.
 Turns out Bono was looking for a young woman to come up to the stage and dance with him, as was his custom.
-But the crowd was surging, and Bono helped security pull a few people to safety, one of whom, Kal Khalique, would later tell The Sun that Bono had saved her life.
-The Edge, Larry Mullen and Adam Clayton were purported to be angry at Bono, as he disappeared from their view, leaving them to repeat the same few bars of the song for several minutes.
+But the crowd was surging, and Bono helped security pull a few people to safety, one of whom, Kal Khalique, would later tell The Sun that Bono had saved her life (see the 7:20 mark of the video below).
+The Edge, Larry Mullen, and Adam Clayton were purportedly angry at Bono, as he disappeared from their view, leaving them to repeat the same few bars of the song for several minutes.
 It wasn’t until later that they – and the rest of the world – fully understood what had happened.

 • Paul McCartney

 The concert’s promoters desperately wanted at least one of the surviving Beatles – preferably Paul – to play; Paul was hesitant, as he hadn’t performed live since the death of John Lennon five years earlier, but “the management” (McCartney’s children) insisted he play.
-George Harrison and Ringo Starr, not wanting to deal with a “Beatles reunion” scenario, opted not to participate.
+Not wanting to deal with a “Beatles reunion” scenario, George Harrison and Ringo Starr opted not to participate.
 McCartney only performed one song, but it was the perfect choice.
-Technical difficulties prevented the folks at Wembley from hearing the first two minutes of the song, but it mattered little – by the end of “Let It Be”, all 72,000 people in the stadium were singing along.
+Technical difficulties prevented the folks at Wembley from hearing the song’s first two minutes, but it mattered little – by the end of “Let It Be”, all 72,000 people in the stadium were singing along.

 • Black Sabbath featuring Ozzy Osbourne

-Instead of rehearsing, the reunited band got to talking about the old days and went to the bar to get drunk.
+Instead of rehearsing, the reunited band reminisced about the old days and went to the bar to get drunk.
 They took the stage at JFK at 9:52 am, still hungover (or possibly drunk again, depending on which account you read).
 Either way, their performance was a disaster.

 • Elton John